adamisarobot/adam4ever.com/README.md

 ## In Progress

-- [ ] Add a simple navigation with filters for content
-- [ ] Idea: use the title as breadcrumb for navigating
 - [ ] Lighthouse score optimization
   - [ ] Look into storing images from 3rd parties
+- [ ] Open Graph image using Cloudinary to display text and timestamp
-- [ ] A word of the day?
-Or TIL this new Word
+- [ ] A word of the day || TIL this new Word widget

+## Next Up

-- [ ] RSS
+- [ ] Add a simple navigation with filters for content
 - [ ] ToC, Archives, and Filters
+- [ ] RSS, sitemap

 ## To Dos

+- [ ] Use the title as breadcrumb for navigating
 - [ ] Polaroid Picture Presentation
 - [ ] Pixelfed Connection
 - [ ] Weather API?